Mattgaudet/Elevator-Simulation/README.md

 ## Usage
 - Run `Main.java` to start the simulation.
 - Input requests can be modified in the CSV file specified by `input.csv` in the res folder.
+- To execute all tests, right-click on the test folder and select 'Run Tests in 'test''

 ## Components
 - **config**